John Caradja

 Shortly into his rule, Wallachia was struck by a wave of the Eastern plague pandemic, locally known as "Caragea's plague".
 Failing to impose a total quarantine, the Prince successfully isolated himself and his court, while the general population was left to deal with the effects.
-During the period of recovery, Caragea adopted more lenient positions consonant with enlightened absolutism, and his respect for civil liberties was written down in the 1818 code, Legiuirea lui Caragea ("Caragea's Law").
+During the period of recovery, Caradja adopted more lenient positions consonant with enlightened absolutism, and his respect for civil liberties was written down in the 1818 code, Legiuirea lui Caragea ("Caradja's Law").
 He afforded Wallachian natives a victory by allowing Gheorghe Lazăr to teach a Romanian course at his refurbished princely academy, and also made some efforts to reintegrate disgruntled nationalists into his administration.
-Though he continued his lavish spending, Caragea became aware that an accounting audit would result in his deposition and death; during his final months in power, he cut down taxes and announced reforms.
+Though he continued his lavish spending, Caradja became aware that an accounting audit would result in his deposition and death; during his final months in power, he cut down taxes and announced reforms.
 He also sought to appease the Sublime Porte by intervening to curb the Second Serbian Uprising, and was credited, possibly mistakenly, with murdering the Serb rebel Karađorđe.

-Made aware that he had fallen into disgrace at the Porte, and betrayed by his son-in-law Michael Soutzos, Caragea took his family and fortune out of Wallachia in September 1818.
-He lived in the Swiss Confederacy and the Grand Duchy of Tuscany, supporting the Greek War of Independence.
+Made aware that he had fallen into disgrace at the Porte, and betrayed by his son-in-law Michael Soutzos, Caradja took his family and fortune out of Wallachia in September 1818.
+He lived in the Swiss Confederacy and the Grand Duchy of Tuscany, supporting the Greek War of Independence, and becoming nominal head of the revolutionary government in the Peloponnese.
 In his late sixties, he tried but failed to impose himself as a figure of influence in the Hellenic State; he eventually returned to live as a regular citizen in the newly formed Kingdom of Greece, publishing editions of his translations from Goldoni, and dedicating himself to advancing theatrical life in general.
-Following his death, his family split into Ottoman–Romanian and Greek halves, respectively led by his sons Konstantinos and Georgios.
+He remained generally vilified in Romanian literature and folklore, though he received positive recognition for his leniency toward the outlaw Iancu Jianu.
+Following John's death, the Caradjas split into Ottoman–Romanian and Greek branches, respectively led by his sons Konstantinos and Georgios.